Are you a Veteran of the United States Armed Forces?

 A Black woman in a green top smiling at the camera

-Dr. Leanne Woods-Burnham is an assistant professor in the Department of Physiology at Morehouse School of Medicine in Atlanta, GA.
+Dr. Leanne Woods-Burnham is an assistant professor in the Department of Surgery at Morehouse School of Medicine in Atlanta, GA.
 Her team focuses on prostate cancer health disparities using a translational approach.

 Dr. Burnham obtained a B.S. in biology from The University of Akron, and a Ph.D. in physiology from Loma Linda University School of Medicine.
 Her research evaluates ancestry-associated HER2 expression as it relates to worse clinical variables and survival outcomes for Black men with prostate cancer.